postmanlabs/labs-docs/src/pages/docs/integrations/intro-integrations.md

 ## Installed apps

 Adding an integration requires you to authenticate with the third-party app or service you are connecting to Postman.
-For supported integrations, Team Admins can store the authorization details in an _installed app_.
-Team members can then use the installed app to add a new integration, instead of authenticating with their own credentials.
+For supported integrations, you can store the authorization details in an _installed app_.
+Anyone on your team can then use the installed app to add a new integration, instead of authenticating with their own credentials.

 Learn more about [adding and using installed apps in integrations](/docs/integrations/installed-apps/).